Skip to main content

 Caloric Restriction Reduced overall caloric intake while maintaining nutrient density.
 Can increase insulin sensitivity, particularly due to lower insulinemia, though may affect stress hormones.

-Intermittent fasting, a dietary timing strategy, has also shown promise in improving insulin sensitivity by reducing overall caloric intake and decreasing glucose and insulin levels.
+Intermittent fasting, a dietary timing strategy, has also shown promise in improving by reducing overall caloric intake and decreasing glucose and insulin levels.
 This approach can lead to a reduction in leptin, an appetite-regulating hormone, and an increase in adiponectin, a hormone that supports insulin sensitivity.

 Dietary Support for Hormonal Optimization Protocols